Acoustic Emission

 - Improved our knowledge of these assets for future reference

-Always listen to your front line operators, use multiple technologies if available, known your assets, keep your manuals in good order, talk to your rebuilders, make sure the planners for maintenance and operations are in the picture, think holistically about the impacts on internal and external customers, make operations understand that you deliver their availability, run RCA process even when there are no losses, consider redesign if necessary, record and share everything, shout about the risks and the wins, the list goes on... the benefits are multiple.
+In conclusion, always listen to your front line operators, use multiple technologies if available, known your assets, keep your manuals in good order, talk to your rebuilders, make sure the planners for maintenance and operations are in the picture, think holistically about the impacts on internal and external customers, make operations understand that you are in the business of delivering their availability, run RCA process even when there are no losses, consider redesign if necessary, record and share everything, shout about the risks and the wins, the list goes on... the benefits are multiple.

 Acoustic Emission (AE) the earliest warning of Potential Failure in Prediction?